FLAIROx/JaxMARL/smax/environments/mini_smac/README.md

 | 6h_vs_8z     | 6 hydralisks           | 8 zealots              |

 ## Visualisation
 You can see the example `mini_smac_introduction.py` in the tutorials folder for an introduction to MiniSMAC, including example visualisation.
 MiniSMAC environments tick at 8 times faster than each step of the agent.
 This means that when visualising, we have to expand the state sequence to encompass all ticks.
-This means visualisation can be time consuming if done for a large number of steps.
+This is why the `state_seq` for MiniSMAC consists of a sequence of `(key, state, actions)` -- we must have not only the state and actions, but also the exact key passed to the step function to interpolate between the different states correctly.
+This process means visualisation can be time consuming if done for a large number of steps.

 ```python
 from smax import make